caner-milko/caner-milko.github.io/content/posts/tree-rendering.md

 float ndcDepth = ((farPlane + nearPlane) + (2.0 * farPlane * nearPlane) / eyeHitZ) / (farPlane - nearPlane);
 ```

-To write it into the depth buffe, we will need to convert it to range $[0, 1]$.
+5. To write it into the depth buffer, we will need to convert it to range $[0, 1]$.
 OpenGL exposes 3 variables for depth range: `gl_DepthRange.near`, `gl_DepthRange.far`, and `gl_DepthRange.diff`, which are respectively $0.0$, $1.0$ and $1.0$ unless specified otherwise with `glDepthRange(float nearVal, float farVal)`.
 Finally, we can calculate the value that will be written in the depth buffer as:

 ```glsl
 float depthBufferVal = ((gl_DepthRange.diff * ndcDepth) + gl_DepthRange.near + gl_DepthRange.far) / 2.0;